mulesoft/api-console/docs/api-components.md

 });
 ```

 As you may noticed the `aside` element is hidden from the view.
-It's because the the time of loading the console there's no appropriate context to render this element.
+It's because at the time of loading the console there's no appropriate context to render this element.
 By default the documentation component renders "Try it" button next to HTTP method documentation.
-When the user request to try the endpoint the panel dispatches `tryit-requested` event.
+When the user request to try the endpoint the component dispatches `tryit-requested` custom event.
 This is the right time to render the panel:

 ```html
 <script>